Doctoral Merit Fellowship

 - no current or previous enrollment in a doctoral program at Texas State University

-- ranking as one of the top two applicants to their program
+- ranking as one of the top three applicants to their program

 - highly competitive entry GPA